josepablocam/ai4code_repair/README.md

 * Any other "stretch" task
 * Pin versions of libs
 * Try out in colab
+* Uber stretch: add in section grmtools (need to add C .y file and then can play with it, extra for students would be to turn parser recovery suggestion into repair, and run in benchmark)

 # FIXME: are locations participants can try some extensions :)